inpsyde/composer-asset-compiler/README.md

 ### Packages definitions in root

 The "usual" plugin's workflow expect each dependency to define what is needed to process its assets.
-However it is possible to add/remove/edit configuration for a dependency form the root package.
+However it is possible to add/remove/edit configuration for a dependency in the root package.
 An example `assets-compiler.json`:

 ```json
 {